SICKAG/sick_scan_xd/doc/radar.md

 ## Introduction

-This driver supports the radar type RMS3xx.
+This driver supports the radar type RMSxxxx.
 This radar records raw targets and tracking objects.
 The tracking objects are determined on the basis of the raw targets.
 Two variants of a tracking method are already installed in the radar, which enables the radar to be put into operation quickly.

 ## Measuring Principle

-The RMS3xx is based on FMCW radar.
+The RMSxxxx is based on FMCW radar.
 With frequency-modulated continuous wave radar (FMCW radar), the transmission frequency is changed periodically.
 Triangle functions are usually used for distance measurement.
 While the transmission frequency changes as linearly as possible to the target object and back during the propagation time of the signal,